ahrtr/etcd-defrag/README.md

-      --dial-timeout duration          dial timeout for client connections (default 2s) -d, --discovery-srv string           domain name to query for SRV records describing cluster endpoints --discovery-srv-name string      service name to query when using DNS discovery --endpoints strings              comma separated etcd endpoints (default [127.0.0.1:2379]) --etcd-storage-quota-bytes int   etcd storage quota in bytes (the value passed to etcd instance by flag --quota-backend-bytes) (default 2147483648)
+      --dial-timeout duration          dial timeout for client connections (default 2s) -d, --discovery-srv string           domain name to query for SRV records describing cluster endpoints --discovery-srv-name string      service name to query when using DNS discovery --dry-run                        evaluate whether or not endpoints require defragmentation, but don't actually perform it
+      --endpoints strings              comma separated etcd endpoints (default [127.0.0.1:2379]) --etcd-storage-quota-bytes int   etcd storage quota in bytes (the value passed to etcd instance by flag --quota-backend-bytes) (default 2147483648)
   -h, --help                           help for etcd-defrag